Accord-Project/aec3po/src/feature_of_interest.description.md

 ## Description

-The AEC3PO Feature of Interest module describes the objects (FeatureOfInterest) and the aspects thereof (Properties) whose conformance against checks is verified.
+The AEC3PO Feature of Interest module describes an entitity (feature) of a site, building, or piece of infrastructure that is of interest for some purpose.
+Typically, this will be a building component that needs to be compliant to regulations, or be documented in the permitting process.
-Properties have some quantity kind, and are valued.
+The module describes both whole objects (FeatureOfInterest) and their aspects (Properties) Properties have some quantity kind, and are valued.